 However, since it was re-ignited in 2002, the festival has forged a new identity that differs from its predecessors.
 Big names like The Rolling Stones and The Police honour the spirits of the big names like Dylan and The Doors as some 60,000 fans annually cross the Solent for the three-day bash.

-With one main stage and a big top the festival is predominantly about the music and a varied line-up that swings from rock to pop and dance to blue with Amy Winehouse, Human League and Pixie Lott all performing recently.
+With one main stage and a big top the Isle of Wight Festival line up swings from rock to pop and dance to blues with Jay-Z, Paul McCartney and Pink all performing recently.

-Onsite there is a funfair as well as a selection of food and drink stalls.
+Onsite at the Isle Of Wight Festival there is a funfair as well as a selection of food and drink stalls.
 Camping is available from the Thursday with entertainment provided for campers.